SilentVoid13/Chesser/README.md

 You can permanently set some settings in [Chesser](https://github.com/SilentVoid13/Chesser)'s obsidian plugin settings.

->   PGN must be properly formatted as a multiline YAML string (pipe to indicate multiline and 2 or 4 spaces for indent) eg;
+>   If providing a raw PGN string, it must be properly formatted as a multiline YAML string (pipe to indicate multiline and 2 or 4 spaces for indent) eg;
 >  ```
 >  pgn: |
 >    [Event "Mar del Plata"]